Christchurch is a vibrant, energetic city where urban regeneration, creativity and innovation thrive.

 Cheviot is located on State Highway 1 between Christchurch and Kaikoura.
 The beautiful township is home to lovely cafes and an eclectic range of shops.

 Five minutes drive from Cheviot you'll find Gore Bay, home to a safe swimming and surf beach, lots of great walks, excellent family camping ground and holiday homes for rent.
-The hidden gem of the highly photographed Cathedral Cliffs are located close by and a must see for those visiting the area.
+The hidden gem of the highly photographed Cathedrals are located close by and a must see for those visiting the area.